Public Sector Undertakings in India: Soviet model

+Rise of Dirigisme after 1991 reforms

+After liberalisation in 1991, India shifted from a mixed planned led Soviet model to a more market-oriented dirigisme economy with indicative planning.

+The 1991 reforms led to formation of pseudo-state owned companies by Government of India such as NSE, NSDL, CRISIL, IL&FS, IDFC etc. which were joint-venture of Public Sector Undertakings(PSUs) and controlling stake(>25%) owned by PSUs as a protectionist policy to lead the market reforms instead of invisible free-hand of free market.The Eighth Five Year Plan (1992 - 1997) adopted Indicative Planning in India.
+The Eighth Five Year Plan (1992 - 1997) managed the transition from a centrally planned economy to a market led economy through indicative planning and public sector.According to government data, 96 new CPSEs were incorporated between 2014 and 2022.

 Management and classification

 The public sector undertakings are headed by the head of board of directors also known as chairperson cum managing director cum chief executive officer and a vice chairperson cum deputy managing director cum co-chief executive officer along with the members of the board of directors also known as executive director cum c-level officer who are Group 'A' gazetted officers appointed by the President of India in case of central public sector undertakings, its subsidiaries & its divisions and appointed by the Governor of States of India in case of state public sector undertakings, its subsidiaries & its divisions.

 All of the public sector undertakings have been awarded additional financial autonomy.
 Public Sector Undertakings are government establishments that have comparative advantages", giving them greater autonomy to compete in the global market so as to "support [them] in their drive to become global giants".
 Financial autonomy was initially awarded to nine PSUs as Navratna status in 1997.
 Originally, the term Navaratna meant a talisman composed of nine precious gems.
 Later, this term was adopted in the courts of the Gupta emperor Vikramaditya and Mughal emperor Akbar, as the collective name for nine extraordinary courtiers at their respective courts.

 In 2010, the central government established the higher Maharatna category, which raises a public sector unit's investment ceiling from ₹1,000 crore to ₹5,000 crores.
 The Maharatna public sector units can now decide on investments of up to 15 per cent of their net worth in a project while the Navaratna companies could invest up to ₹1,000 crore without explicit government approval.
 Two categories of Miniratnas afford less extensive financial autonomy.

 Guidelines for awarding Ratna status are as follows: